Africa

 Added February 2026

-Plan your trip to southern Africa
+Plan your trip to Africa - Essential Information

 Entering Zambia or Botswana from Zimbabwe - You can use a KAZA visa if you want to visit Zambia, or Botswana (day trips), from Zimbabwe.
 This is useful if you just want to day trip into Botswana from Zimbabwe, or visit Victoria Falls in Zambia, from Zimbabwe.
 The KAZA Univisa is available at Harare, Bulawayo and Victoria Falls airports and at the land borders at Victoria Falls (Zimbabwe-Zambia border) and Kazungula (Zimbabwe-Botswana border).
 It costs US$50 and is valid for 30 days.